Creating transactions

 With this flow, you can decrypt and view the data within the Notabene dashboard.

-Getting your JsonDIDKey
+Creating your JsonDIDKey

 For End-2-End and Hybrid encryption, your VASP needs a dedicated DIDKey which is a public-private keypair.
 You can create a new keypair using the @notabene/cli and then publish it to the Notabene directory under the pii_didkey field.
 This allows other VASPs retrieve your public key and encrypt PII data to you.